andreasfuhr/sciplot/README.md

 # neat-sciplots

+The user is encouraged edit the accessible YAML parameters files, whom can be found with the `sciplot.get_paramters_dir()`-method
+Advantages:
 * highly costumizable

+Disadvantages:
+* Slow
+*

 Please note that although this package is in many ways similar to [[1]](#1), it has been independently developed and has